-We all seem to have a basic understanding that there is something called inflation and that it means things get more expensive over time and that it is bad.
+We all seem to have a basic understanding that there is something called inflation and that it means that when budgeting for the future we have to plan for things get more expensive over time.
 Nonetheless very few people seem to really appreciate the impact of inflation on their financial plans or have a clear idea of how to account for it.
-This is especially true when you are talking about money of any kind at some future point in time.

 Inflation Defined and Historical Rates